 Schools Mental Health Fund model and procurement advice

-The Schools Mental Health Fund (the Fund) is allocated directly to government schools through SRP cash and credit allocations.
+The Schools Mental Health Fund (the Fund) is allocated directly to government schools through Student Resource Package (SRP) cash and credit allocations.
 The Fund will be released annually in line with the 3-year roll-out schedule and in line with regular SRP timelines (indicative, confirmed and revised SRP cycle).

 The funding model comprises: